TurboWarp/turbowarp.org/README.md

 Known file types can be configured in types.js

 Hosts and their roots can be configured in hosts.js. branches controls whether this root uses branches (like https://experiments.turbowarp.org/interpolated-60/).

+The code here is very purpose built for turbowarp.org and isn't easily extensible.
+I would not recommend using it.